Abstinence pledge: Studies

+During the teetotal temperance movement, of which abstinence pledge-signing was the most visible piece, historian W. J. Rorabaugh notes that alcohol consumption in the United States, which peaked at over 5 gallons per capita in the early 1800s experienced a sharp drop in the 1830s, falling to less than two gallons.
+Linked with the evangelical revival, "millions of Americans took the temperance pledge to abstain from strong drink, and thousands became involved in efforts to end prostitution."

 There have been numerous peer-reviewed studies on those who have taken abstinence pledges promising to maintain chastity until marriage, with varying results.
+A number of studies have found that those who take an abstinence pledge "are more likely to delay sexual involvement, have fewer sex partners, and marry earlier."
 Four of the five peer-reviewed virginity pledge studies and the non-peer-reviewed study discussed below use the same federal data, the National Longitudinal Study of Adolescent Health (Add Health), in which 13,000 adolescents were interviewed in 1995, 1996, and 2000.
 The other peer-reviewed study used a study of virginity pledges in California.

 The first peer-reviewed study of virginity pledgers (by sociologists Peter Bearman of Columbia and Hannah Brueckner of Yale) found that in the year following their pledge, some virginity pledgers are more likely to delay sex than non-pledgers; when virginity pledgers do have sex, they are less likely to use contraception than non-pledgers.
 This study found that virginity pledges are only effective in high schools in which about 30% of the students had taken the pledge, meaning that they are not effective as a universal measure.
 Their analysis was that identity movements work when there is a critical mass of members: too few members, and people do not have each other for social support, and too many members, and people do not feel distinctive for having taken the pledge.
 This study was criticized for not being able to conclude causality, only correlation, a criticism which applies to all studies of virginity pledges thus far.

 A second peer-reviewed study, also by Bearman and Brueckner, looked at virginity pledgers five years after their pledge, and found that the pledgers have similar proportions of sexually transmitted infections (STIs) and at least as high proportions of anal and oral sex as those who have not made a virginity pledge.
 They deduced that there was substitution of oral and anal sex for vaginal sex among the pledgers, although the data for anal sex without vaginal sex reported by males did not reflect this directly.